opendocsg/slw-judgments-backfill/2013_SGCA_32/report.md

  (c) Third, the other provisions of the Act, including s 16(7), did not have the effect of allowing an adjudicator to ignore the effect of s 15(3).

-28     This reasoning was approved on appeal to Judith Prakash J in _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ [2010] 1 SLR 658.
+28     This reasoning was approved on appeal to Judith Prakash J in _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ <span class="citation">[2010] 1 SLR 658</span>.
 Prakash J summarised the Assistant Registrar’s judgment and concluded (at [23]):

  I have dealt with the [Assistant Registrar’s] reasons for his rejection of the respondent’s submissions and his refusal to set aside the Determination at some length since there has not been much judicial consideration to date of the provisions of the [Act] and therefore the [Assistant Registrar’s] reasoning is useful for parties in the construction industry.
 Further, having studied the same, I could find no fault with his conclusions on the correct interpretation of the relevant statutory provisions.

 We agree with Prakash J and the Assistant Registrar with some qualifications, to which we will come in due course.

-29     In _Sungdo Engineering & Construction (S) Pte Ltd v Italcor Pte Ltd_ [2010] 3 SLR 459 (“ _Sungdo_ ”), which was likewise heard by the Judge, the Judge set out the scheme of the Act and noted that its provisions were consistent with its stated objectives of providing for a fast and lowcost process of adjudication.
+29     In _Sungdo Engineering & Construction (S) Pte Ltd v Italcor Pte Ltd_ <span class="citation">[2010] 3 SLR 459</span> (“ _Sungdo_ ”), which was likewise heard by the Judge, the Judge set out the scheme of the Act and noted that its provisions were consistent with its stated objectives of providing for a fast and lowcost process of adjudication.
 At [13], he noted:

  13 It bears emphasising that s 15(3) of the Act provides a very important constraint on the contents of the adjudication response. ...
 This subsection prohibits the respondent from including in the adjudication response any reason for non-payment unless such reason has been stated in the payment response.
 To ensure its effectiveness, it further provides that even if such reason is included, the adjudicator is prohibited from considering it.
 It is therefore very important for a respondent who disputes a Payment Claim or any part thereof to provide a payment response because if he does not do so, then he will have no ground to resist payment before the adjudicator.
 An omission on the part of the respondent to provide a payment response to a Payment Claim within the time allowed would [be] tantamount to conceding to an adjudication order on the Payment Claim. ... [emphasis added]